yashfren/yashfren.github.io/_posts/2025-07-21-Week1OSCPPrep.md

 date: 2025-07-21 1:00:00 + 05:30
 categories: [OSCP Prep]
 tags: [oscp, sqli, ad]    # TAG names should always be lowercase
 description: Where have I been?
-Update on the CPTS journey, and the OSCP grind
+Update on the CPTS journey, and the start of the OSCP journey
 ---
 # Week 1 of my OSCP preparation
 ![](/assets/images/futur___dusk_by_khurt_x_kate_dimqihb-pre.jpg)